 Table of contents

 The living costs in Bali are relatively low.
-A foreigner can live comfortably in Bali for about USD 1,000 to 1,900 a month.
+In fact, a foreigner can live comfortably in Bali for about USD 1,000 to 1,900 a month.

 |Expense||Cost per month|